-Refinancing and/or consolidating student loans can be a great strategy to manage student loan repayment.
-But it can be confusing.
+Refinancing and/or consolidating student loans can be a great strategy to manage student loan repayment, however it can be confusing.
 Inadequate research may result in decisions that lead to financial problems down the road.
 For questions, consider reaching out to the financial aid office at your medical school or any resources provided by your residency program.

 Here are some essential considerations:

 Refinanced loan repayment length